 Just as with those cards, you need to be flying Delta that day in order to get in.

 Once again, this Choice Benefit is worthless if you’ve already got Delta Sky Club access through credit cards.
 You’re much better off saving your Choice Benefits for other perks.
 But in the right hands, it could be a smart choice.

 3. Give Someone Gold Status

-The gift of status gets sweeter when you’re a Diamond Medallion, as you can give someone Gold Medallion – Delta’s second tier of status.
+The gift of status gets sweeter when you’re a Diamond Medallion, as you can fit Gold Medallion status – Delta’s second tier.

 On paper, it seems great.
 In practice, it may not make sense.
 If you travel frequently with a friend, spouse, or partner, your Diamond status will trump their new Gold status.
 Delta Medallion members can secure upgrades for themselves and one companion booked on the same reservation.
 Your companion will get all your other perks too, like priority check-in and boarding.
 So in these cases, it won’t make sense to double up with status.